KevZeee/Honours-Project-AI/README.md

 The scripts included in this repository are responsible for Image Pre-processing and Model Performance Statistics.

-Credit for the run_registration_batch.m file goes to Mikael Brudfors
+Credit for run_registration_batch.m file goes to Mikael Brudfors

-Credit for the batch_inference.py and segmentation_stats_with_flatten_function_parallelised_v2.py goes to James Downey
+Credit for batch_inference.py and segmentation_stats_with_flatten_function_parallelised_v2.py goes to James Downey

+Credit for kenanatlabelmerger.py goes to Professor Ken Butcher